 Our guts are familiar to this bacterium, as it’s used to produce cheese and buttermilk.
 In the case of type 1 diabetes, the bacteria are engineered to produce the insulin precursor human proinsulin and a signaling molecule called interleukin 10.
 Together they signal the gut-associated lymphoid tissue, where immune cells are stored, to restore the tolerance of insulin-producing cells with the goal of slowing down or stopping their destruction.

 “It is potentially a safe oral treatment that will be given for a limited period of time and could lead to patients who develop type 1 diabetes not needing to use insulin, or delay the need for insulin after diagnosis” added Pieter Rottiers, CEO of ActoBio.

 The company is now running a phase I/II clinical trial in the US and Europe in people with type 1 diabetes as young as 12 years old.
 “Patients will have to have some remaining capacity for production of insulin,” said Rottiers.
-Results are expected in 2020.
+Results are expected this year.

 Towards the future: prevention and cure

 Although the first goal of immunotherapy treatments for type 1 diabetes is to stop the progression of the disease in people who still have some insulin-producing cells, this technology has potential to go beyond that.

 Immunotherapy could also prevent the development of type 1 diabetes in people known to be at risk.
 “The risk of developing type 1 diabetes can be predicted 3 to 5 years before its onset,” said Vandepapelière.
 “It could therefore be possible to prevent the disease by halting this autoimmune process early.
 If conducted on a nationwide scale, this could possibly eradicate the disease.”